NourBesbes/Predicting-Income-using-US-Census-Data/README.md

 randomForest(formula = income ~ ., data = training)
                Type of random forest: classification
                      Number of trees: 500
-No. of variables tried at each split: 4
+No. of variables tried at each split: 4<br/>
-I go the confusion matrix:
+I go the confusion matrix:<br/>
 ![Alt text](./Plots/RF.png?raw=true)
 The Accuracy : 0.9516107
 ## Logistic Regression
-I go the confusion matrix:
+I go the confusion matrix:<br/>
 ![Alt text](./Plots/LR.png?raw=true)
-This Accuracy : 0.9546226
+This Accuracy : <b>0.9546226 </b>

 # Predictive model evaluation
-we conclude that the accuracy of the algorithms are roughly the same, but we can see a little improvement on the prediction of the ">50k" class.
+we conclude that the accuracy of the algorithms are roughly the same, but we can see a little improvement on the prediction of the ">50k" class.<br/>
 After training all these models using the training data, I chose to keep the Logistic Regression as the most accurate.
 Finally, I was evaluated the Logistic Regression Model on the test set.
-By  the previous methodology we got the following confusion matrix:
+By  the previous methodology we got the following confusion matrix:<br/>
 ![Alt text](./Plots/test.png?raw=true)
-With Accuracy :

 # Conclusion
-I divided the analysis into two parts, one serves the purpose of exploratory analysis and the other presents several classification models.The most challenging part for me was cleaning and exploring the data, it was the longest part and the most important to my opinion.Therefore, I had to use the knowledge I acquired on coursera courses(Data Science Specialization by the Johns Hopkins University for example) for this part
+I divided the analysis into two parts, one serves the purpose of exploratory analysis and the other presents several classification models.The most challenging part for me was cleaning and exploring the data, it was the longest part and the most important to my opinion.Therefore, I had to use the knowledge I acquired on coursera courses(Data Science Specialization by the Johns Hopkins University for example) for this part.<br/>
 Finally, I have to say that this technical test was very interesting, I enjoyed working on it.